Timeline

 Raymond & John Dennis

-Dennis as a company started life at the end of the 19th Century when brothers Raymond & John Dennis set up in business together manufacturing motorised tricyles in Guildford.
+Dennis, started life as a company at the end of the 19th Century when brothers Raymond and John Dennis set up shop together in Guildford, manufacturing motorised tricycles.

-They then moved into quadracycles and soon after cars.
+They then moved into quadracycles, and soon after, cars.
 This was a time of rapid development and innovation.
-In 1901 the two brothers set up Dennis Brothers Limited.
-Development was rapid and soon their innovation led to producing commercial vehicles as well as cars.
-Lorries, vans, buses and fire engines were all in production by World War 1.
+In 1901, the two brothers set up Dennis Brothers Limited.
+Development was rapid, and soon, their innovation led to producing commercial vehicles as well as cars.
+Lorries, vans, buses and fire engines were all in production by World War One.